AlbaXIII/build.mt/README.md

 ### Build List

-The main build list is the main meat of the website.
+The main build list is the meat of the website.
 All submitted builds are displayed in bootstrap card format, listed by 4 to a row and paginated by 8, so most viewports will have an uncluttered view of the builds on display.
 Each build displays the number of comments and favourites attatched to it, as well as if the auth user has favourited.
-At the bottom of each build, there is a reactive button link to the build detail.
+At the bottom of each build, there is a reactive button link to the individual build detail.

 ![Build.mt build list](assets/readme_screenshots/build-list.PNG)

 Each build card has a header, an image related to the build, and a few lines of information outlining the key points to the build - namely build name, role, base class, and a humerous exerpt summarising the build.
 Also present in each build is a reactive class image - this variable template is linked to the main class of the database entry, so it will change depending on the base class used.